ARMmbed/mbed-littlefs/DESIGN.md

 Flash itself is a very interesting piece of technology with quite a bit of nuance.
 Unlike most other forms of storage, writing to flash requires two
 operations: erasing and programming.
-The programming operation is relatively cheap, and can be very granular.
+The programming operation is relatively cheap and can be very granular.
 For NOR flash specifically, byte-level programs are quite common.
 Erasing, however, requires an expensive operation that forces the state of large blocks of memory to reset in a destructive reaction that gives flash its name.
 The [Wikipedia entry](https://en.wikipedia.org/wiki/Flash_memory)